Parent Hand Book

 Trimont – 639.2071

 Admission – Parent or guardian must fill out enrollment forms and permissions for field trips and emergency situations.
-Immunizations must be up to date to be enrolled.
 The Health Care Summary must be turned in within one month after enrollment.

 Demission – We maintain the right to dismiss children if we feel we cannot adequately meet their needs, or if the family is more than two months behind on their tuition.